-I understand that by participating in G Suite for Education, information about my child will be collected and stored electronically.
-Privacy polices on G Suite for Education accounts can be found at https://edu.google.com/trust/.
-Please note, you may opt out at any time by sending written notice to your student’s building administrator.
+I understand that by participating in Google Workspace for Education, information about my child will be collected and stored electronically.
+Privacy polices on Google Workspace for Education accounts can be found at https://edu.google.com/trust/.
+Please note, you may opt out at any time by sending written notice to your student's building administrator.

-Additional Note: All elementary student G Suite for Education accounts limit emailing to addresses within the Holly Area Schools domain.
+Note: All elementary student Google Workspace for Education accounts limit emailing to addresses within the Holly Area Schools domain.
 No emails can be sent to or received by email addresses outside of Holly Area Schools.

 e-Funds for Schools

 Holly Area Schools utilizes a program, e~Funds for Schools, for making online payments.
 This program offers options for parents/guardians who choose to make payments online and is extremely user friendly.
 The program allows various school fees and food service payments to be electronically withdrawn from your checking account or charged to your credit card with the flexibility to make a payment at any time through your student's Skyward Family Access account or by visiting our e~Funds for Schools website directly from a link on our district website.